martyav/martyav.github.io/_posts/2019-01-03-wikimedia-week-5.md

 The sample code also follows its own template, and uses the popular [Python requests library](http://docs.python-requests.org/en/master/).
 It is usually not so hard to write, with the main difficulty being in finding good Wikipedia pages to demo each query.
 For example, for the page [API:Allimages](https://www.mediawiki.org/wiki/API:Allimages), I spent a lot of time hunting for images whose file names followed a sequence, so as to make it clear how the response was ordered.

 Once I have fit the page to the template, written the sample code, and edited it to a satisfactory level, I send my mentor a link to the draft.
-She reads it over, gives me advice, and I make any changes she requested.
+She reads it over, gives me advice, and I make any changes she asks of me.
 After a second overview, the page goes live: I copy and paste the source for the draft into the page on the main site.

 I copy and paste all at once because this makes it much easier for the translators.
 MediaWiki has a translation system which uses tags associated with every paragraph.
 This divides the page into modular sections, and, because the tags are numbered in a fixed order, they  can make re-arranging the page for clarity and consistency much harder.